Adding Visual Effects

 Start by installing Skia and SDL:

-As elsewhere in this book, you may need to use pip, easy_install, or python3 -m pip instead of pip3 as your installer, or use your IDE’s package installer.
+As elsewhere in this book, you may need to install the pip package first, or use your IDE’s package installer.
 If you’re on Linux, you’ll need to install additional dependencies, like OpenGL and fontconfig.
 Also, you may not be able to install pysdl2-dll; if so, you’ll need to find SDL in your system package manager instead.
 Consult the skia-python and pysdl2 web pages for more details.

 Once installed, remove the tkinter imports from browser and replace them with these: